 Originally recorded in 1964 by US artist Gloria Jones, a cover by British synthpop duo Soft Cell took the song into the UK's Official Chart for the first time in 1981, going all the way to Number 1.
 It's been covered by numerous artists since - including Marilyn Manson, who scored a Top 5 hit with it in 2002 - but only Soft Cell took it all the way.

 The Tide Is High

 We just threw this one in just for fun, as both releases hit Number 1 – the first being Blondie's in November 1980, staying there for two weeks.
 Of course, real chart geeks will tell you that Blondie's version was itself a cover of a song previously sung by the Paragons and Gregory Isaacs – but Blondie were the first act to take it into the chart.

-However, Atomic Kitten’s rendition – which added a jaunty bit in the middle and was retitled The Tide Is High (Get The Feeling) – held on to Number 1 for THREE weeks in September 2002, so technically, enjoyed slightly better chart success.
-We’ll leave fans of both bands to argue that one out, shall we?
-We don't want any trouble.
+However, Atomic Kitten’s rendition – which added a jaunty bit in the middle and was retitled The Tide Is High (Get The Feeling) – held on to Number 1 for three weeks in September 2002, so technically, enjoyed slightly better chart success.

 Who have we missed?
 Tell us in the comments below.

 Article image: Press (Whitney Houston/Dolly Parton/Pet Shop Boys) Rex/Shutterstock (Elvis Presley)